 \item [Note duration:] The duration of a note (quarter notes).

 Grace notes have no duration in musicXML specification \cite{musicxml}.
-The reason for this is that grace notes are considered very short ornaments that does not occupy real beat position.
-But zero duration is hard to handle in math formulation.
+The reason for this is that grace notes are considered as very short ornaments that does not occupy real beat position.
+But zero duration is hard to handle in mathematic formulation.
 So we assigned a duration of a sixty-fourth note, because it's far shorter than all the notes in our corpus.

 \item [Relative Duration with the previous note:] The duration of a note divided by the duration of its previous note.
 See Fig. \ref{fig:duration} for example.